DuckTapeKiller/Brutalist/README.md

 **Who is this theme for?**

 This theme is tailored for individuals who dedicate significant time to reading notes or drafting content within Obsidian.
 It is particularly effective for users leveraging the Obsidian Web Clipper to manage long-form articles, treating the vault as a reading repository.
 Similarly, it provides writers with an immersive environment conducive to focused output.
 ## Customisation

-There are two distinct methods for customising the theme: globally via the **Style Settings** plugin, or on a per-note basis using **cssclasses**, or you can use them all combined.
+There are two distinct methods for customising the theme: globally via the **Style Settings** plugin, or on a per-note basis using **cssclasses**.
+These methods can be combined.

 ### Global Configuration (Style Settings)